 Journalism at the SOJC

-We’re pioneering and teaching innovative approaches to the field—like solutions journalism, engaged journalism, data journalism, and more—that prepare students to work with communities, find answers for society’s problems, and inspire action.
+We’re teaching innovative approaches to the field—like solutions journalism, engaged journalism, data journalism, and more—that prepare students to work with communities, find answers for society’s problems, and inspire action.
 One thing that never changes, however, is our commitment to the ethics that define us as journalists.
 You’ll develop the skills to tell an ethical, accurate, and compelling story in any medium while exploring new communication forms.

 What You Can Do with a Journalism Degree

 The way we share information is changing, but the need for ethical and accurate reporting is stronger than ever.
 As technology transforms the field of journalism, exciting new careers continue to emerge.
 Many of our graduates work in digital and multimedia fields, from documentary filmmaking to visual storytelling.
 With a journalism degree, you can join them—or blaze your own path.
 Check out what three of our graduates are up to now:

 We believe the learning process isn’t complete until you practice your skills out in the world.
 As an SOJC journalism student, you'll get the chance to:

 - Travel overseas to uncover history’s forgotten stories in places like Ho Chi Minh City or capture the sounds and colors of Sri Lankan village life

 - Work for an award-winning student publication like FLUX or OR Magazine

 - Build a job-landing reel while gaining broadcast experience on DuckTV

 - Land a summer internship at a media outlet in Ghana